-The Li-FeS2 includes safety devices in form of a positive thermal coefficient (PTC) that limits the current at high temperature and resets when normal.
+The Li-FeS2 includes safety devices in the form of a positive thermal coefficient (PTC) that limits the current at high temperature and resets when normal.
 The Li-FeS2 cell cannot be recharged as is possible with NiMH in the AA and AAA formats.
-Recharging, putting in a cell in backwards or mixing with used or other chemistries cells could cause a leak or explosion.
+Recharging, putting a cell in backwadrs, mixing in a depleted cell or adding a foreign cell could cause a leak or explosion.
 (See BU-304a: Safety Concerns with Li-ion.)

 Figure 1: Voltage and internal resistance of alkaline on discharge.